hrebynakha/DevOps_online_Kyiv_2022Q1Q2/m5/task5.1/README.md

 | Net4 | 172.16.3.0/24  |

-In defaul in our Virtual Mashines we has an 10.0.2.15/24 network address
+In default in our Virtual Mashines we has an 10.0.2.15/24 network address

 ![info](images/Screenshot_1.png)